aduffy70/LabNotes/_posts/2017/2017-07-12-Setting-up-for-GBS-analysis-on-U-of-U-cluster.md

   * barcodes_ipyrad-all_samples.txt
   * s1-demultiplex (sorting by barcodes)
     * Tried it allowing 0, 1, and 2 barcode mismatches to compare.
 Using the 2 mismatch data.
 Results are comparable to my pipeline (+/-3%).
-    * Tried it using just the cutsite by the barcode (CAATTC) and using both cutsites because I was curious if the second cutsite is used at this step--it shouldn't be and it isn't.
+    * Experimented with using just the cutsite by the barcode (CAATTC) and using both cutsites because I was curious if the second cutsite is used at this step--it shouldn't be and it isn't.
 Results are exactly the same either way.
     * Total reads: 277914244
     * Cutsite found: 277913446 (99.9%)
     * Matched exact: 212483395 (76%)